Daohub-io/cap9/docs/Whitepaper.md

 ## Problems

 Smart contracts are, by their nature, unforgiving machines that follow the their specification to the letter.
 This is one of the selling points of smart contracts, but it can also be their downfall as the machine will faithfully execute any flaw or mistake in that code.
 This is a well known property of smart contracts, and is tackled in a variety of ways.
-By employing lower level primitives like multi-signature wallets or escrow, the users of smart contracts can build a more flexible and forgiving system on top of the raw and unforgiving Ethereum machine underneath.
+By employing lower level primitives like multi-signature wallets or escrow, the users of smart contractscan build a more flexible and forgiving system on top of the raw  and unforgiving Ethereum machine underneath.

 Building higher level systems such as wallets and escrow are a double-edged swords however, by providing protection against the ruthlessness of the machine, they also increase the complexity of the system one is using.
 This forces users of smart contracts to strike a balance between contracts that are simple but inflexible or flexible but complex.
 With this complexity comes the risk that one small error or vulnerability can bring down a whole system.
 In order to prevent this we want some form of security and control.

 ## Existing Work